ferrilab/bitvec/book/memory-model.md

 then define the behavior in the compiler’s memory model of racing writes/reads, and permit an increased (possibly even complete) removal of synchrony guards.

-> The author is not aware of any processor hardware which does not guarantee
+> I am not aware of any processor hardware which fails to guarantee that all
-> that bits of a memory address become observably undefined at a clock edge
+> bits of memory are fully defined at the clock edges of all instructions that
-> during any memory operations.
-To the full extent of the author’s knowledge,
+> use the location.
+To the full extent my knowledge, all memory banks in all
-> all memory banks in all relevant processors have a stable bit-value at the
+> relevant processors have a stable bit-value at the start of a tick, when
-> start of a tick, when reads occur, and at the end of a tick, when writes
+> reads occur, and at the end of a tick, when writes commit.
+At no point does
-> commit.
-At no point does changing the value of one bit of a memory component
+> changing the value of one bit of a memory component affect the electrical
-> affect the electrical value of other bits in the component.
+> value of other bits in the component.
 >
-> This is not true of other storage devices, such as SSDs, but `bitvec` can only
+> This is not necessarily true of other storage devices, such as SSDs, but
-> be used to access storage cells mapped in the RAM address space, which all
+> `bitvec` can only be used to access storage cells mapped in the RAM address
-> have this stability property.
+> space, which tend to all have this stability property.

 ## Summary